Smarties89/Jockle/README.md

 Fake or proxy HTTP API's for fast prototyping of frontends or other services.

-How to
+How to get started
 ------

-Jockle only have Flask as depedency.
+Jockle only have Flask and python-requests as depedencies.
 To install type following:
 ```
 github clone git@github.com:Smarties89/Jockle.git
 # Either
-sudo apt-get install python-flask
+sudo pip install flask requests
-# Or sudo pip install flask
+# Or sudo apt-get install python-flask python-request
 ```

 Now you can run jockle by typing
 ```
+cd Jockle
 python jockle.py myapi.db 5000
 ```
 This starts jockle on port 5000 with *myapi.db* as the place to save/load API's from.
 Now you can go to http://127.0.0.1:5000/jockle and start defining your API.
 The API will be available on http://127.0.0.1:5000/ too.